Course code: IKF210

 By understanding how different eras in Europe have provided different premises for how one perceives reality and how the understanding of reality lays the ground for cultural and religious ways of being and thinking.
 The student will be able to identify, discuss and reflect on their understanding of society one is a part of, and thus be able to understand other cultural and religious contexts.

 Teaching and learning methods

-Written examination, 5 hours.
+Written examination on campus, 5 hours.

 Permitted aids under examination

 Grades are given on a scale from A to E for a pass and F for a fail grade.

 - Scandinavian languages

 A course evaluation will be carried out in line with NLA´s quality system.